csev/dj4e/assn/dj4e_autos.md

 Making a New Application
 ------------------------

-Activate any virtual environment you need (if any) and go into your `django_projects` folder and start a new application in your `mysite` project (this project already should have the 'hello' application from a
+Make sure you are in your virtual environment and go into your `django_projects` folder and start a new application in your `mysite` project (this project already should have the 'hello' application from a
 <a href="dj4e_hello.md">previous assignment</a>).

-    workon django42      # or django4 as needed
     cd ~/django_projects/mysite
     python manage.py startapp autos